 - Fly fishing guide and instructor for Mossy Creek Fly Fishing.

-- Chief blogger here at Middle River Dispatches.
+- Key grip, trout wrangler and chief blogger here at Middle River Dispatches.

 In January of 2017, I joined the Marine Fish Conservation Network as the deputy director.
 The Marine Fish Conservation Network is a coalition of commercial and recreational fishing associations, regional and national conservation groups, aquaria, and marine science organizations dedicated to defending and strengthening our primary federal fisheries law, the Magnuson-Stevens Fishery Conservation and Management Act, in order to sustain abundant fish populations, healthy marine ecosystems, and thriving fishing communities.
 Learn more.